Hostile Work Environment: Court Upholds $300K Damages Award

 Budd said she reported the sexual harassment to her supervisor, but no response was taken to address the hostile work environment she endured.

-She then escalated the complaint to the employee relations department.
-But the employee relations manager didn’t interview several of the employees who were identified as witnesses to and participants in the harassment, Budd claimed.
+She escalated the complaint to the employee relations department.
+But the employee relations manager didn’t interview several employees identified as witnesses to and participants in the harassment, Budd claimed.

 Nor did the manager “ask obvious follow-up questions.”
 In Budd’s view, the manager’s failure to ask the right follow-up questions meant the investigation didn’t uncover the full extent of the harassment and the hostile work environment she worked in.